-The number of outdoor security cameras available continues to grow, as you can see from our list of the Best security cameras.
+The number of outdoor security cameras available continues to grow.
 After all, they’re a great option for keeping an eye on your home.
 Rather than opting for an indoor camera that may simply record you as you go about your business, with an outdoor camera you’re capturing footage in the areas that you’re in less often.
 In addition, anyone who wants to break into your home comes from the outside, so it’s better to capture them there.
 However, while an outdoor camera might be better for your own privacy, what about the privacy of others?
 Are you allowed to share footage of shared spaces, or a public footpath or street?
 And what about the privacy of neighbours?

 The good news is that things have become easier for anyone wanting to set up an outdoor camera.
 It used to be that you had to register your camera with the Information Commissioner’s Office (ICO), paying an annual fee to go on a database.
 Thanks to changes in personal data protection law, you no longer have to register.